Aditya-Patrange/FashionMart_Frontend/README.md

 # FashionMart
-Fashion-Mart is an Online shopping webapp where sellers from different part of world can promote and sell their products where they will get a wide range of audience/customer who will buy and rate their products as well as rate sellers service.
+Fashion-Mart is an Online shopping webapp where sellers from different part of world can promote and sell their products where they will get a wide range of audience/customer who will buy and rate products as well as rate sellers service.